Treatments Offered At

-When minimally invasive interventions to clear a blocked carotid artery, such as carotid angioplasty & stenting, are no longer an option, a vascular care physician may recommend carotid endartectomy surgery as the best course for treatment.
+When minimally invasive interventions to clear a blocked carotid artery, such as carotid angioplasty and/or stenting, are no longer an option, a vascular care physician may recommend carotid endartectomy surgery as the best course for treatment.

 How Carotid Endartectomy Surgery Is Performed